Ontotext-AD/recommend-pub-docs/_v2_0_0-docs/advanced-recommendation-parameters.md

 ## Passing parameters for recommendation request

 Both `/recommend/contextual` and `/recommend/behavioural` calls can be called with `GET` and `POST` HTTP methods.
-When `POST`-ing, some advanced parameters could be passed for fine-tuning the results. `Content-type` for `POST` requests should be `application/json` and the request body should contain a simple JSON object with parameter name and value pairs.
+When `POST`-ing, some advanced parameters could be passed for fine-tuning the results. `Content-type` for `POST` requests should be `application/json` and the request body should contain a simple JSON object with the parameter name and value pairs.
 For example:

 <pre><code>
 POST /recommend/contextual?contentid=&lt;existing_id&gt;